hasindu2008/nci-scripts/README.md

 PBS scripts for running nanopore genomics analyses on Australia's [NCI Gadi Supercomputer](https://nci.org.au/our-systems/hpc-systems).

-These scripts uses software installed under the if89 project.
+These scripts use software installed under the [if89 project (Australian BioCommons Tools and Workflows project)](https://australianbiocommons.github.io/ables/if89/).
 If you have an NCI account, simply join the if89 project using the [myNCI](https://my.nci.org.au/mancini/login?next=/mancini/) and start using these scripts with software already installed on Gadi through project if89.

 See the comments in the scripts to identify which variables you should change.

 ## S/BLOW5 Basecalling